 (a) "Patient" means a school age child who is admitted to a state-operated hospital;

-(b) "School district" means the school district in which the state-operated hospital or training centers is located.
+(b) "School district" means the school district in which the state-operated hospital or training centers is located, or through an adjacent school district or through the education service district in which the program is located or one contiguous thereto.

 (2) All patients admitted to state operated hospitals are eligible to receive educational services.